abpframework/abp/docs/en/Community-Articles/2022-04-06-Concurrency-Check-in-ABP-Based-Applications/POST.md

 * If values are mismatched, then it means the record that we're trying to update is already updated by another user and we need to get the latest changes to be able to make changes on it.

-* Also, in that case, `AbpDbConcurrencyException` will be thrown by the ABP Framework and we can either handle this exception manually or let the ABP Framework handle it on behalf of use and shows a user-friendly error message as in the image below.
+* Also, in that case, `AbpDbConcurrencyException` will be thrown by the ABP Framework and we can either handle this exception manually or let the ABP Framework handle it on behalf of us and show a user-friendly error message as in the image below.

 ![](./optimistic-concurrency.png)